Skip to content

 A Planday alternative without the per-user minimum

 Planday is a capable, Xero-owned scheduler, but it prices per user with a five-user minimum, so a small clocking-in team starts around £30 a month.
-WagePilot is a flat £10 for unlimited staff.
+WagePilot is a flat £29 per site, with no minimum and no per-head charge at all.

 WagePilot